 Need a Foot Detox?
-What to Do and Recipes to TryUpdated: December 23, 2016Detoxification
+What to Do and Recipes to TryUpdated: April 09, 2017Detoxification

-Many health conscious people realize that gentle cleansing via the skin is a necessary undertaking in our polluted world.
+Many health conscious people realize that gentle cleansing baths are a necessary undertaking in our polluted world.
 From the many emails I receive on the subject, however, a basic bathtub is surprisingly not available in some living complexes.
 In those situations, a foot detox is absolutely the next best thing!

 A relaxing foot soak is also a good way to destress while watching a movie or reading a book in the living room.
 It is also preferable to a full body bath if you live in a warm climate and the thought of a hot detox bath is not appealing.
 I can relate!
 No detox baths for me during June, July and August!